-The Macon Campus is on a 20-acre site at 44 Siler Farm Road in Franklin, North Carolina.
-The Groves Center Building is the beginning of a resource-rich campus, which houses administration, computer laboratories, interactive classrooms, a Learning Assistance Center, a College Bookstore, a One-Stop Student Services department, and a University Transfer Advising Center (UTAC).
-In addition, students have borrower privileges at the SCC Library on the Jackson Campus and the adjacent Macon County Public Library.
+The Macon Campus is on a 20-acre site at 44 Siler Farm Road in Franklin.
+The Groves Center is the beginning of a resource-rich campus, which houses administration, computer laboratories, interactive classrooms, a Learning Assistance Center, a college bookstore, a One-Stop Student Services department, and a University Transfer Advising Center (UTAC).
+In addition, students have borrower privileges at the Holt Library on the Jackson Campus and the adjacent Macon County Public Library.
 The Macon Early College program is also located on the Macon Campus, housed in the Ledford Building.
-In addition, the campus is home to evening classes for adult basic skills, high school equivalency, English as a Second Language, and continuing education/workforce development.
+The campus is home to evening classes for adult basic skills, high school equivalency, English as a Second Language, and continuing education/workforce development.